Ozark season 3: When’s it released on Netflix? What’s going to happen? Who’s in the cast?

 — Jason Bateman (@batemanjason) October 10, 2018

-Netflix has introduced that Madison Thompson (finest identified for starring in NCIS: New Orleans) joins the solid this 12 months as Erin, Helen’s (Janet McTeer) headstrong teenage daughter “who gets dragged along to the Ozarks for some mother daughter bonding that ends where neither expects,” in keeping with Deadline.
+Netflix has introduced that Madison Thompson (greatest identified for starring in NCIS: New Orleans) joins the forged this yr as Erin, Helen’s (Janet McTeer) headstrong teenage daughter “who gets dragged along to the Ozarks for some mother daughter bonding that ends where neither expects,” based on Deadline.

-This 12 months, a few Marvel TV stars who’ve just lately been made redundant by Netflix are becoming a member of the present.
-Tom Pelphrey and Jessica Frances Dukes, from Iron Fist and Jessica Jones respectively, will be a part of the solid as sequence regulars.
+This yr, a few Marvel TV stars who’ve not too long ago been made redundant by Netflix are becoming a member of the present.
+Tom Pelphrey and Jessica Frances Dukes, from Iron Fist and Jessica Jones respectively, will be part of the forged as sequence regulars.

 Joseph Sikora and Felix Solis will even characteristic in recurring roles, whereas Janet McTeer, who performs Helen Pierce, and Lisa Emery (Darlene Snell) have been bumped as much as sequence regulars, too.